-Cemtrex, Inc. and its wholly-owned subsidiary Griffin Filters, LLC (collectively the "Company"), is engaged in manufacturing and selling the most advanced instruments for emission monitoring of particulate, opacity, mercury, sulfur dioxide, nitrogen oxides, etc. Cemtrex also provides turnkey services for carbon creation projects from abatement of greenhouse gases pursuant to Kyoto protocol and assists project owners in selling of carbon credits globally.
+Cemtrex, Inc. and its wholly-owned subsidiaries Griffin Filters, LLC and Cemtrex India Pvt.
+Ltd., (collectively the "Company"), is engaged in manufacturing and selling the most advanced instruments for emission monitoring of particulate, opacity, mercury, sulfur dioxide, nitrogen oxides, etc. Cemtrex also provides turnkey services for carbon creation projects from abatement of greenhouse gases pursuant to Kyoto protocol globally.
 Company's products are sold to power plants, refineries, chemical plants, cement plants & other industries including federal and state governmental agencies.
 Through its wholly-owned subsidiary, Griffin Filters, the Company designs, manufactures and sells air filtration equipment and systems to control particulate emissions in a variety of industries.
+The Company has also set up a subsidiary Cemtrex India Pvt.
+Ltd., located in Mumbai, India to sell emission monitors and related industrial equipment.